FreeFem/FreeFem-doc/source/introduction/installation.rst

 Binaries package
 -----------------

-First, go to the :ref:`download page <download>` and choose your platform: Linux, MacOS or Windows.
+First, open the following web page :ref:`download page <download>` and choose your platform: Linux, MacOS or Windows.

 .. note:: Binary packages are available for Microsoft Windows, MacOS and some Linux distributions.